lit-alan/SD4-Enterprise-App-Development/todo/Lab_Exercise3/README.md

 _(you will be required you to make calls to the appropriate methods in the service class for task 12)._

+> [!WARNING]
+> If you attempt to delete a customer who has one or more existing reviews, the deletion will not be permitted because the `reviews` table has a foreign key constraint referencing that customer.
+In other words,
+> **a customer cannot be deleted while reviews associated with that customer exist**.
+To test the delete functionality, either delete a customer who has no associated reviews or insert a dummy customer record
+> specifically for deletion.

 <br>